mohdfaisal77/kiosk_telemedicine/README.md

 ### How to set it up

 You’ll download the app files, connect it to your Firebase account, and install it on a tablet.
 You’ll need to tell Firebase what your app’s name is, and put a small file (called `google-services.json`) in the right place.
 Once that's done, you can run the app and everything should work.

 The app will connect to the Firebase database and show live doctor status.
 If a doctor is online, patients can book appointments.
 If they’re offline or busy, the app will show that clearly.

+How to set up files code in Android studio by cloning the app from GitHub -
 ---

 ### How to use it